 Our dry-erase board is also magnetic.

-4. Mail & file sorter
+4. Mail and file sorter

 There is an endless stream of paperwork coming into this house.
 Every now and then, I get a weird Vernon Dursley smile on my face and remind everyone that there’s “no post on Sundays.”
 I mean, I need at least one day without papers every week.

-5. Family binder
+5. Household binder

 6. Chore chart